MaastrichtU-IDS/get-started-with-docker/README.md

 docker push ghcr.io/vemonet/jupyterlab:latest
 ```

+> If the image does not exist, GitHub Container Registry will create automatically and set it as **Private** by default.
+You can easily change it to **Public** in your image settings on GitHub.

 ### Publish to DockerHub

 [DockerHub](https://hub.docker.com/) is still the most popular and mature Container Registry, and the new rates should not impact a regular user.